 Recently, material originally produced during the mid-to-late 19th century and early 20th century by researchers at the Harvard College Observatory was re-discovered in the HCO Astronomical Plate Stacks collection.
 These early notebooks and other materials that represent the history of the Harvard College Observatory are an irreplaceable primary source documents that exemplify the evolution of observation methods and astronomy as a science.
-The materials is also relevant to the history of women in science as the collection contains log books and note books produced by the Harvard Computers, women who have come back into the spotlight due to the recent release of a book by author Dava Sobel titled "The Glass Universe".
-Wolbach Library staff supported research for this book and were involved with the book’s launch on December 6th, 2016.
-Additionally, Wolbach has also received numerous reference questions in the past from researchers seeking out these types of extraordinary observations; those done by hand prior to modern photography and plates are incredibly rare.
-The Library anticipates that this material, once preserved and displayed prominently will support advancement efforts at the Center for Astrophysics and enable future research on early astronomy for future generations.
+The material is also relevant to the history of women in science as the collection contains log books and notebooks produced by the Harvard Computers, women who have come back into the spotlight due to the recent release of a book by author Dava Sobel titled "The Glass Universe".
+Wolbach Library staff supported research for this book and were involved with the book’s launch in December 2016.
+Additionally, Wolbach has also received numerous reference questions in the past from researchers seeking out these types of extraordinary observations (those done by hand prior to modern photography and plates are incredibly rare).
+The Library anticipates that this material, once preserved and displayed prominently will support advancement efforts at the Center for Astrophysics and enable research on early astronomy for future generations.

 For more in depth information about the Phaedra Project read our blog.